HEALTH & WELLNESS: INTERPERSONAL VIOLENCE PREVENTION

 Any complaint of sexual discrimination, sexual harassment, or sexual violence can be reported to the Title IX Coordinator, Jennifer Smith (979.845.0977).
 Visit Step In Stand Up for more details on how to report.

-Health Promotion recognizes that many people choose not to disclose their abuse for many reasons.
+Health Promotion and the Offices of the Dean of Student Life recognize that many people choose not to disclose their abuse for many reasons.
 Barriers to reporting can include fear of retaliation, feeling at fault or ashamed, inability to access resources, and fear of not being believed.
 We believe you, and we support you.

 If you are in immediate danger, CALL 911.
 If you are able to leave the premises safely, do so immediately.
 You can always go to the nearest police station.
 These confidential hotlines can help connect you to local advocates: